mhansen/graphviz-docs/content/en/docs/attrs/rotation.md

 types:
 - double
 used_by: G
+description: Rotates the final layout counter-clockwise by the specified number of degrees
 ---
-Rotates the final layout counter-clockwise by the specified number of degrees.